Course Outline

 Ethical

-2 Critically evaluate the evidence base and apply relevant knowledge to AEP practice to effectively optimise health status, function, recovery, independence, and participation for individuals and population groups across various clinical domains.
+2 Critically evaluate the evidence base and apply relevant knowledge to AEP practice to effectively optimise health status, function, recovery, independence, and participation for individuals and population groups across the full health spectrum.
 Knowledgeable

 Creative and critical thinker